Aug. 9, 2019

 OBC 3D printing filament is a breakthrough 3D printing material from the chemists at Dow Chemical.
 Designed for high-performance 3D printing, OBC is made from a unique polyethylene-based blend that brings polyolefin material properties to 3D printing.
 By blending these two together, not only does it have excellent dimensional stability and superior chemical resistance, it incredibly easy to print and its lightweight.
 Step into a new world of expanded capabilities for 3D printing materials with OBC.

 OBC stands for Olefin Block Copolymer, which is an unusual material within the world of 3D printing.
-It’s a blend of polyethylene, which is the base for PETG and makes OBC easy to print, and polypropylene which grants it some chemical resistance and flexibility.
+It’s a proprietary blend of plastics that makes OBC easy to print and grants it some chemical resistance and flexibility.
 This blend has very low density without sacrificing strength and toughness.
 Density gets tricky when it comes to filament that’s available by weight, and in OBC’s case, it means that 100 meters of filament will weigh 30% less than 100 meters of PLA or PETG filaments.
 OBC has a density of 0.9 grams per cubic centimeter whereas PLA has a density of 1.2 grams per cubic centimeter.
 That means that a 350 gram spool will print as many parts as a 500 gram spool of PLA or PETG - despite their different weights, they both have around 320 meters of material on the spool.
 What this all means is that parts 3D printed in OBC will float on water without even trying.

 OBC has a low flexural modulus which means OBC offers flexibility that other filaments just can't match.
 Its extreme fatigue resistance allows you to print things like living hinges that can be repeatedly exercised back and forth without fatigue.
 OBC’s mechanical properties can be tuned through specific design applications - that is: flexible when thin but can be stiff when printing thicker cross sectional area parts.
 In the end, OBC’s uniqueness as a material is that functional parts can be designed with sections that are tough and rigid, but have a flip closed lid that’s all part of the same 3D print.